Skip to content

 • Artificial iris implantation: There is also a method of inserting an artificial iris simultaneously with cataract surgery 5).

-• When using contact lenses, carefully monitor for corneal epithelial stem cell damage.
+• When using contact lenses, carefully monitor for the presence of corneal epithelial stem cell deficiency.

 Educational Support and Intractable Disease System